Lil-Youn/vite-rails-typescript-sample-app/README.md

 run `$npm i typescript`

 package installed. you should be able to rename your App.jsx file to App.tsx and write typescript code now...
 BOOOOOOM!

+# start the whole app
+run `$ rails s`to start the rails server and in a seperate or splitted terminal run `$ npm run dev`to start the frontend with vite

+# Project information
+Based on the Creating a React, Rails and Vite App from Chow Jia Ying / https://medium.com/@chowjiaying211/creating-a-react-rails-and-vite-app-74bb9b08a011 from Aug 12, 2021

+I added some other dependencies:
+App now includes:
+Typescript
+Material UI

 # Rails and Vite information